 Arrange The Furniture

 In every room you decorate, choose a focal point.
 Usually, in a bedroom, that focal point would be the bed and artwork above the bed.
-It’s the spot the draws your eye as soon as you enter the room.
+It’s the spot that draws your eye as soon as you enter the room.
 When you stand in the doorway of your daughter’s room, your eye should be drawn to the bed.
 That means that the head of the bed, and artwork above it, should be visible from the door.
 If possible, center the bed on a wall, leaving both sides open so it’s easier to make the bed.

 It’s also nice to have visual appeal, from the hallway, using different heights and textures.